conmart/personal-portfolio/README.md

-# My Personal Portfolio
+# Personal Website

-This website is designed to showcase my projects and tell the world a little about myself.
+My personal online portfolio for showcasing my projects and sharing a bit about my journey as a developer.

 ## Built With

-Javascript
-CSS
-HTML
-Materialize
-jQuery
+Just for fun I went back to basics with this site and only used one custom file of `js`, `css`, and `html` for everything besides static assets.